dbbrandt/short_answer_granding_capstone_project/capstone_resport.md

 ### Problem Statement

 #### Goal ####
-Create a machine learning model and the supporting code to perform grading of an arbitrary short answer test given a limited set of actual test results.
+Create a machine learning model and the supporting code to perform grading of an arbitrary short answer test, where each answer is graded as correct or incorrect, given a limited set of actual test results.

 For this project I will focus on reproducing some results from the literature and implementing an approach with Sagemaker and a custom Sklearn deep learnign LSTM model.
 For comparison a basic XGBoost model will also be tested with the same data.